-In the last few years, studies have started to profile the importance of skills considered nonacademic but essential to success.
+Studies have started to profile the importance of skills considered nonacademic but essential to success.
 These are skills such as leadership, problem solving, emotional intelligence and teamwork.
 They go by many different names in the education world, such as 21st century skills, soft skills, executive functioning, and social and emotional skills, but regardless of how you refer to them, they are critical for children to find success later on in life.
 Primrose has always recognized the value of such skills, which is why they are woven into our Balanced Learning® curriculum and nurtured equally alongside subjects like math and literacy.

-Edudemic, a website for information on teaching, learning and how technology positively shapes education, recently published an article titled “The 8 Skills Students Must Have For The Future.”
+Edudemic, a website for information on teaching, learning and how technology positively shapes education, published an article titled “The 8 Skills Students Must Have For The Future.”
 The article explores skills beyond the “3Rs” – reading, writing and arithmetic – that are necessary to succeed in the 21st century.
 Following are the skills listed in the article and how Primrose nurtures their development in our students.

 Leadership: Opportunities for leadership are built into Primrose classrooms through small and large group activities as well as life skills activities, like classroom helpers.
 Children are encouraged to take on special leadership roles, such as “snack helper” and even “classroom ambassador,” who greets classroom visitors and helps new students feel welcome.

 Digital Literacy: Students use technology like computers and iPads to research information, explore, answer questions, participate actively in small and large group lessons, and to complete theme- and skill-based projects.